-It’s a scenario playing out in millions of conference rooms across the country every day: employees sneaking glances at their watches during a meeting that started late, wondering when they will be able to get back to doing their jobs as the manager drones on about a half-relevant topic with seemingly little interest in letting anyone else offer input or otherwise participate.
+It’s a scenario playing out in conference rooms across the country: employees glancing at their watches during a meeting that started late, wondering when they will be able to get back to their real work, as someone drones on about an irrelevant topic with seemingly no intention of letting anyone else participate.
 And what’s worse, it’s only the first meeting in a day packed with them.

 Services

-The CME is available to assist businesses and other organizations that need help creating a successful meeting culture.
+The CME assists businesses and other organizations that need help creating a successful meeting culture.
 Our services include all levels of evaluation of meetings, as well as standardized assessments of organizational outcomes and properties, including employee engagement, safety climate, injuries, hazards, and more.
-Our team builds interventions designed to solve specific problems within an organization from simple monologuers in conference rooms, to supervisors who are not providing a psychological safe environment for discussing occupational hazards.
-Our interventions are based in meeting and occupational/environmental health sciences.
+Our team builds solutions to specific problems within an organization, with interventions based in meeting and occupational/environmental health sciences.

 Adaptive Improvement Model – Base Offering